 Technical skills are often learnt through formal study or training, but can also be learnt on the job.

-The IEMA Sustainability Skills Map
+The ISEP Sustainability Skills Map

-IEMA’s Sustainability Skills Map sets out the knowledge and skills required of sustainability professionals at all stages in their career, including transferable skills.
+ISEP’s Sustainability Skills Map sets out the knowledge and skills required of sustainability professionals at all stages in their career, including transferable skills.
 Through engagement with members and employers, we identified 13 knowledge and skill areas that are key for high performing environment and sustainability professionals.
 The Associate, Graduate, Practitioner, Full and Fellow Membership Standards describe in detail what a member at each grade is expected to know and be able to do.

 Case study: Climate-KIC